Maidenhead

 Battle Drill Daily Devotional Podcast This Week:

-This week on the Battle Drill Daily Devotional Podcast, we explore work, rest, and faith.
+This week on the Battle Drill Daily Devotional Podcast, we delve into strengthening faith through life's challenges.
 Each day we share hope and encouragement as we read and study the Bible together.

 There's a new episode of Battle Drill Devotional every day.
 You can pick a copy of this week’s up from Reception.
 Click on the link - https://linktr.ee/battlefieldpodcasts - to listen, watch or subscribe to the podcast.
 You can even listen to it three times a day on Salvationist Radio!